 - Keep to a sleep ritual

 Try to get to bed and wake up the same time every day.
 The goal is to keep the same pattern of sleep on weeknights and limit the difference in your schedule to one hour on weekends.
-Consistency strengthens your body’s sleeping cycle.
+Consistency strengthens your body’s sleeping cycle and provides tips for better sleep.

 - Be aware of what you eat and drink